richo/babushka.me/content/overview.markdown

 Babushka starts with the `met?` test like the first time, but since it's already passing now, there's nothing to do.

+## Self-documenting code

 Deps are written in a declarative style, which makes them a good reference too.
 Reading over the `'public key'` dep above, you check if you have a public key by inspecting `~/.ssh/id_dsa.pub`, and you generate a new one by running `ssh-keygen` with a certain set of options.

+## Design priorities

 I've tried hard to focus on the idea of "no job too small", keeping things lo-fi and trusting the power of unix and git to solve problems for me where it makes sense.

+## And, yeah...

+It's true, babushka means "grandmother" in Russian.
+The thing is, here in Australia, "babushka doll" is the colloquial term for Russian nesting dolls.
+Deps are intended to be small, tidy chunks of code, nested within each other - hence the name.